Success is not a choice, it is an obligation. Now, before you start accusing me of blindsided by all things successful, let me explain.

 If you look at success this way, you will begin to understand why I stated that success is not a choice.
 It is important and it is an obligation to be successful in life.

-Why I am suddenly writing about success?
+Why the talk about success?

 I live in a reasonably sized landed house in a good neighbourhood.
 I am fortunate to be a part of a thriving business and the company provides me a car with all maintenance and petrol covered.
 I am healthy and in reasonable fitness and shape.
 I do not lack anything material wise and I am blessed.